mycelialdesigns/Plaice/CornerStackingCaps.md

 The stub socket is intended to be used with the "stacking pegs" (TODO: link) of Plaice for any boxes above it, since the stub socket provides a stable, predictable place for the corners of large or heavy boxes to seat.
 The support for the platform is fairly bulky for the sake of strength, but does taper towards a single cover's thickness at the bottom.
-Overall, the platform is 1CU in height, and should be assumed to take up an entire 1CUx1CUx1CU block for the sake of assemblies.
+Overall, the platform is 1CU in height, and should be assumed to take up an entire `1 CU x 1 CU x 1 CU` block for the sake of assemblies.

 ## Printing Tips
 <img src="/docs/images/thincornerstackinglip/thincornerstackinglipsupports.webp" alt="A Corner Stacking Cap, Thin Variant, just after printing" width="256" height="256"> <img src="/docs/images/thickcornerstackinglip/thickcornerstackinglipsupports.webp" alt="A Corner Stacking Cap, Thick Variant, just after printing" width="256" height="256">